Why Device Provisioning Protocol for OEMs Is Essential for Future-Ready IoT Devices

 Sujith Sukumaran October 10, 2025

 The extensive usage of these devices creates a critical challenge for OEMs (Original Equipment Manufacturers) regarding how to connect these devices to Wi-Fi securely and seamlessly.
+However, the device provisioning protocol for OEMs has emerged as a critical enabler for secure and scalable IoT deployments.
+In this blog post, we shall discuss in detail about password-free Wi-Fi setup for OEMs that is: implementing Wi-Fi Easy Connect for OEMs.

 This approach lays the groundwork for a Wi-Fi Easy Connect implementation in RDK-B, enabling OEMs to embed secure, password-free Wi-Fi onboarding directly into broadband gateways and connected home ecosystems.

 Traditional onboarding methods such as typing long passwords or relying on Wi-Fi Protected Setup (WPS) are outdated.
-The limitations of WPS and legacy onboarding methods have become more apparent as connected ecosystems grow, making it clear that modern, secure alternatives like Wi-Fi Easy Connect are necessary for scalable IoT device provisioning.
+The limitations of WPS and legacy onboarding methods have become more apparent as connected ecosystems grow.
+This is where Device Provisioning Protocol (DPP), implemented through Wi-Fi Easy Connect™, offers a modern alternative purpose-built for OEM ecosystems.
 They are slow, insecure, and nearly impossible for “headless” devices without screens or keyboards.

 Global IoT device deployments are expected to reach USD 245 billion by 2025, with a 20%+ CAGR through 2030, placing immense emphasis on fast, secure, scalable device onboarding as a key business driver. (source)